How to Live Well With a Chronic Illness

 13. Find extra support.

 Having a chronic disease can feel isolating, but there are people who want to help.
 Friends, family and support groups can help you talk about how you’re feeling and find solutions.
-Having a loved one with a chronic illness is hard for them too so show your gratitude often and encourage them to develop their own support system.
+Having a loved one with a chronic illness is hard for them too, so show your gratitude often and encourage them to develop their own support system.

 You may need more help than friends and family can provide.
 Look at resources like Meals on Wheels, community centers, your local Area Agency on Aging and Facebook groups for people with your chronic disease.
 “Every community is different, but sometimes there are resources in surprising places,” says White.
 In her community, seniors can get transportation to and from doctor’s appointments through the local sheriff’s department if they don’t qualify for other assistance.